Data2Semantics/d2s-tools/kernelexperiments/readme.md

 # Kernel Experiments

-NOTE: A bug has been fixed in the F1 computation, which results in higher F1 scores, however the ordering between scores has not changed.
+NOTE (9-10-2013): A bug has been fixed in the F1 computation, which results in higher F1 scores, however the ordering between scores has not changed.
 Originally the F1 was erroneously computed as: TP / (TP + FN + FP), now it is correctly computed as: 2*TP / ((2*TP) + FN + FP).

 This project contains classes that run experiments with the kernels and classfiers in the proppred project.